 identify what you're seeing.
 You may even get some hints as to some more

 subtle details to look for.

 You might scoff at the idea of using such a small instrument for observing

 Mars.
 But some years ago, when Mars was about 17 arc-seconds in size at

-opposition, I used my modest 50mm instrument to get some very enjoyable views
+opposition, I used my modest 50mm refractor to get some very enjoyable views

 of the planet.
 I could make out, even with this small instrument, some of the

 major dark areas on the Mars.
 Using my 60mm f/17 refractor, I was able to see

 the Mare Acidalium feature of Mars in 2012.
 I considered that a pretty good

 result, in that on the date of the observation, Mars was only about 12.5